 Materials Needed To Make DIY Color Block Storage

-Ikea Besta cabinets, hinges, and legs (or cabinets of your choice, just make sure they’re not high gloss!)
+- Ikea Besta cabinets, hinges and legs — Or you can use cabinets of your choice but just make sure they’re not high gloss!

-Paint in the colors of your choice (I used Montana Gold spray paint for this, and in hindsight it would have been much easier to use sample paint sizes from a hardware store to just roll on, though both will work!)
+- Paint in the colors of your choice — I used Montana Gold spray paint for this project.
+And in hindsight, it would have been much easier to use sample paint sizes from a hardware store to just roll on.
+However, both will work!

 If you’re using the Ikea cabinets, then I think you’ll find that painting each of the doors is easier than assembling the cabinets themselves.
 In which case, you should on the easy side of this tutorial now, so good news!